didinele/coral-command/README.md

 That being said, if no listeners are present, the framework will log the error, then make 2 attempts at reporting it: first, it will a regular "Respond" op, then it will attempt a "FollowUp" op.
 If both fail, an additional log will appear letting you know.

+# On using with discord.js

+You can absolutely do this.
+Note that stuff like `Interaction#replied` will obviously not be updated, because the framework makes raw calls.
+You just need a couple of `toJSON()` calls to get raw interaction data & to read the client's REST instance, (manually constructing a `API` instance from core), and you're good to go.